cfengine/documentation/enterprise-cfengine-guide/high-availability/installation-guide.markdown

     OCF_RESKEY_stop_escalate_in_slave_default=30
     ```

-5. Run corosyn and pacemaker to check if both cluster nodes are seen each other:
+5. Run corosyn and pacemaker to check if both cluster nodes are seen each other ( **active and passive** ):

     ```bash
+    /etc/init.d/corosync start
+    /etc/init.d/pacemaker start
     crm_mon -Afr1
     ```